 may also play a role.

-Fortunately, the mind is a flexible but an incredibly powerful thing.
-Here I want to share with you 10 things you can consider, to help you change your mindset and make your weight-loss approach healthier, happier and much more effective:
+Fortunately, the mind is a flexible but incredibly powerful thing.
+Here I want to share with you 10 things you can consider, to help you change your mindset and make your weight-loss approach healthier, happier, and much more effective:

 - Change Your Goals